mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step3.md

 `--dry-run` is to see the files we are going to create when we execute the command but not apply the changes yet.

 2. Another option is to pass the `values.yaml` file with the desired options (this is usually the preferred method as the file can be saved in version control).

-Go to the `values.yaml` file we created in VSCode, delete everything the persistence options we want to change (**Yes, delete the rest** - Helm will only change the persistent option to false and deploy all the rest of **default** options):
+Go to the `values.yaml` file we created in VSCode, delete everything but the persistence options we want to change (**Yes, delete the rest** - Helm will only change the persistent option to false and deploy all the rest of **default** options):

 ```
 persistence: